rmtew/peasauce/README.md

 * Coding style: Better error propagation, no exception raising on purpose.
 * Coding style: Look at ways to make the code more straightforward.
 * Disassembly: Do a correct formatting check on the instruction table II_NAME column.
+* Disassembly: Move the renaming symbol validation regular expression into the platform or architecture level.
+* Disassembly: Lots of repeated loops looking for lines by address or address by lines.
 * File loading: Clean up file_info.file_data to only store useful information.

 ### Medium Term Tasks